dyc3/senior-design/api-proxy.typ

 == Forwarding API Requests
 When a REST API request is made to OpenTogetherTube, the request is first received by the load balancer acting as the reverse proxy for API requests.
-The load balancer then selects one of the OTT monoliths based on the current load balancing algorithm and forwards the request to the selected monolith.
-The monolith processes the request and sends a response back to the load balancer acting as the reverse proxy.
+The load balancer then selects one of the OTT Monoliths based on the current load-balancing algorithm and forwards the request to the selected Monolith.
+The Monolith processes the request and sends a response back to the load balancer acting as the reverse proxy.
 The load balancer then returns the response to the client that made the original request.
-If the request requires interacting with a specific room, the load balancer will forward the request to the monolith that has the room. @Figure::activity-http-proxy shows how HTTP requests must be processed by the Balancer.
+If the request requires interacting with a specific room, the load balancer will forward the request to the Monolith that has the room. @Figure::activity-http-proxy shows how HTTP requests must be processed by the Balancer.

 #figure(
   image("figures/http-req-flow.svg", width: 60%),